ricoandreaslepp/CTF/UIUCTF2021/index.md

 ## Back to basics

-Struggled with this quite a bit, but eventually I triumphed.
+Struggled with this quite a bit, cause the different datatypes and encoding seemed complex, but eventually I triumphed and the solution actually turned out to be rather simple.
 So it seems that the _main.py_ script just decodes the flag file with bases ranging from 2 to 36 an unknown number of times.
 So naturally I tried to decode by just writing a script that iterates the key length from 1 to inf and uses a try-except decoding scheme with every possible base.
 Since we know that the flag will start with 'uiuctf{' we can just end when we find that.

 ```python
 def brute():